Everything you ever wanted to know about ontologies, taxonomies, parsing, …

 The Nacionalna klasifikacija zanimanja (NKZ) 2010 (occupation classification of Croatia and Macedonia) is based on ISCO-08.
 It consists of four levels and is available in Croatian and English.
 Its latest version is from 2011.

 The Canadian occupation classification National Occupational Classification (NOC) is based on the structure of ISCO-08.
-It is a four-level hierarchical arrangement of occupational groups, available in French and English, with its latest version from 2016.
+It is a four-level hierarchical arrangement of occupational groups, available in French and English, with its latest versions from 2016 and 2021.

 The Bulgarian classification of occupations НКПД-2011 is based on ISCO-08.
 It consists of four levels and is available in Bulgarian.
 It was put in force in 2011.